 Assignments: The assignments are due at 11:59pm on the due date and are to be completed independently.
 A single compiled pdf, alongside the code that produced that pdf are to be submitted on Dropbox through Courselink.
 I expect your assignments to be reproducible, meaning that I should be able to compile your code and reproduce your pdf with minimal effort.
-I will demonstrate how to do this in the first week of class.
 If you can't hand in an assignment on time because of a valid reason, you must contact me as soon as possible to discuss a potential accommodation.